 More From The Motley Fool

-John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Brian Stoffel owns shares of Amazon.
-George Budwell has no position in any of the stocks mentioned.
-Reuben Gregg Brewer has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Amazon and Berkshire Hathaway (B shares).
-The Motley Fool has the following options: long January 2021 $200 calls on Berkshire Hathaway (B shares) and short January 2021 $200 puts on Berkshire Hathaway (B shares).
+Rich Duprey has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares) and Walt Disney and recommends the following options: long January 2021 $200 calls on Berkshire Hathaway (B shares), short January 2021 $200 puts on Berkshire Hathaway (B shares), long January 2021 $60 calls on Walt Disney, short September 2020 $200 calls on Berkshire Hathaway (B shares), and short October 2020 $125 calls on Walt Disney.
 The Motley Fool has a disclosure policy.